The Opportunity to Expand School Health Services

 What This Means for Illinois

-As students with IEPs represent a mere 14 percent of these students in both Chicago and Illinois, moving to expand Medicaid reimbursement to all Medicaid-enrolled students has the potential for tremendous impact on struggling school district budgets and the provision of school health services.
+As students with IEPs represent a mere 14 percent of these students in both Chicago and Illinois, moving to expand Medicaid reimbursement to all Medicaid-enrolled students has the potential to make a tremendous impact on struggling school district budgets and the provision of school health services.

 Benefits of Expanding School Health Services Through Medicaid